carloocchiena/blackhat_python_book_code/README.md

 I starred this awesome repo from EONRaider for reference, that I might use in the case I'll be getting stuck in later sections of the books.
 Seems fair to add this source as a source of inspiration: <a href="https://github.com/EONRaider/blackhat-python3">EON RIDER Repo</a>

+The code in the book does not run flawless.
+It may depends on the local configuration on your machine, the test you are running, and also, outdated code presented in the book. <br>So expect a bit of tweak here and there.<br> As a rule of thumb I found of great help the many thread already opened on Stack Overflow https://stackoverflow.com/search?q=black+hat+python+book

 ### What you'll find in the repo
 Chapter summary and titles are my own, for clarity.
 The book uses different titles and has no chapter summary.